Künstlersekretariat - Astrid Schoerke

 Nicholas Rimmer | Piano

 has already performed on renowned stages such as London’s Wigmore Hall, Munich’s Gasteig, Zurich’s Tonhalle and Berlin’s Philharmonie and as a soloist and chamber musician at renowned festivals such as Schleswig-Holstein, Schwetzingen, Ludwigsburg, Grafenegg and Heidelberg.
-His CD recording with Nils Mönkemeyer was awarded the Echo Klassik in 2009, and his recording of Rihm’s complete works for violin and piano with Tianwa Yang received the Diapason d’Or, the Pizzicato Supersonic Award and the International Record Review ‘Outstanding’ Award.
+His CD recording with Nils Mönkemeyer was awarded the ECHO KLASSIK in 2009, and his recording of Rihm’s complete works for violin and piano with Tianwa Yang received the Diapason d’Or, the Pizzicato Supersonic Award and the International Record Review ‘Outstanding’ Award.
 Rimmer studied piano at the Hochschule für Musik und Theater in Hannover with Christopher Oakden.
 Since 2020, Rimmer has held a professorship in piano at the Staatliche Hochschule für Musik Freiburg.
 He is a member of the Belli-Fischer-Rimmer trio in the unique and experimental instrumentation of trombone-percussion-piano.

 Jonian Ilias Kadesha | Violin